codingMustache/codingMustache/README.md

 ## Joke of the Day

-Writing with a broken pencil is pointless.
+Where do young cows eat lunch?
+In the calf-ateria.

 ## Daily Trivia

-Laserjet and inkjet printers are both examples of what type of printer?
+What was the name of the security vulnerability found in Bash in 2014?
- 1. Non-impact printer
+ 1. Heartbleed
- 2. Dot matrix printer
+ 2. Bashbug
- 3. Daisywheel printer
+ 3. Stagefright
- 4. Impact printer
+ 4. Shellshock

 <details>
   <summary>Answer</summary>
-  Non-impact printer
+  Shellshock
 </details>